Sōtetsu Main Line: History

+The line became the Sagami Railway Jinchu Line (相模鉄道神中線) from 1 April 1943.
+However, when the line was commissioned to Tōkyū due to the financial difficulties of the Sagami Railway, it was renamed as the "Tōkyū Atsugi Line" (東急厚木線) until the end of the commission in 1947.

 Work to electrify the line commenced in June 1942, with the entire line between Yokohama and Ebina electrified by 20 September 1944.

 Work to double-track the line commenced in January 1957 between Yokohama and Nishi-Yokohama.
 The entire line was double-tracked by March 1974.

 The first air-conditioned trains (4-car 6000 series EMUs) were introduced on the line on 3 July 1971.

 10-car trains started operating on the line from 6 April 1981.

 Station ticket barriers were modified to allow use of the Passnet magnetic farecard from 1 October 2000.

 There was a short spur line which branched from Sagamino Station to the Naval Air Facility Atsugi air base.
 While the track remains in place up to the fence of the base, the line is no longer in use.

 In order to improve safety and efficiency, a 2.8 km section around Tsurugamine Station is being transitioned to an underground structure.
 The underground track section and new station building is expected to be completed in 2034.

+On a side note, what is known today as the Sagami Line had been constructed and owned by Sōtetsu, until 1944 when it was acquired by the government during World War II.
+After the war, the government and Sōtetsu never reached any agreement to return the line to Sōtetsu, and today it is run by JR East.

 March 2023 timetable revision

-The Sotetsu Shin-Yokohama Line connects Nishiya to Hazawa Yokohama-Kokudai, Shin-Yokohama and further to the Tōkyū Shin-Yokohama Line.
+The Sōtetsu Shin-yokohama Line connects Nishiya to Hazawa Yokohama-Kokudai, Shin-Yokohama and further to the Tōkyū Shin-yokohama Line.
 Through service to the Saikyō Line began on 30 November 2019 while services to the Tōkyū Shin-Yokohama Line began on 18 March 2023.

 With the opening of this new line, Limited Express and Rapid services make a stop at Nishiya, which facilitates transfer between services to central Yokohama and the Tokyo Metropolis.

 In addition, two new service types will be implemented.
 They are the Commuter Limited Express (通勤特急) and Commuter Express (通勤急行) services, which both operate through services from / to the Izumino Line.
 The former service will replace the current Express on the Izumino Line, and will make additional stops at Nishiya and Tsurugamine.
 The latter service is a brand new service, making stops at all stations west of Nishiya.